flassh/docs/content/booth/index.md

 ## System requirements

-* Windows touch-screen tablet running Windows 8 or later (Windows 10 recommended)
+* Windows touch-screen tablet running a full version of Windows 10 (Windows 8.1 is also supported for a limited time).
+Windows RT-based tablets are not supported.
 * 2GB RAM

 ## Download and install